morphonets/pysnt/dev/README.md

 - Class names: Use exact Java class names.
 Reflection converters use underscore notation (OuterClass_InnerClass)
 - Module docstring: Include link to Javadoc package summary
 - `placeholder_template.py`: Is the template for creating new PySNT module `__init__.py` files with consistent structure
-- See the `deploy.py` script for how these templates become populated with wrapper classes via Java reflection
+- See the `dev/scripts/` directory for build and deployment scripts
+- Use `dev/scripts/extract_class_signatures.py` and `dev/scripts/generate_stubs.py` for type stub generation

 ## To Add a New SNT Package